-Find out if a person has a record for child sexual offences
+The child sex offender disclosure scheme lets those who care for young people find out if a person has a record for child sexual offences.

 The child sex offender disclosure scheme allows parents, carers and guardians to formally ask the police to tell them if someone has a record for child sexual offences.